 You can ask the following when doing a reference check:

-After you’ve taken all of the hiring process steps above, it's time to make a decision as to which candidate is suitable to join your company.
+After you’ve completed the hiring process step by step, it's time to make a decision as to which candidate is suitable to join your company.

 Take into account the assessments, interviews and everything else along with how the individual will fit into your workplace culture.